JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

 Consider adding such [SliDev VUE Components like this one](https://github.com/JAlcocerT/slidev-editor/blob/logtojseauth/slidev/slidev-ba-tech-talk-mermaid-exadel/components/QRCode.vue) you can generate QRs!

+Ive also done few other tech talks previously:

 {{< youtube "KXamTdJA-uc" >}}

 Including, how to run LLMs locally: *from Q1 2024!*